-- 6.2.2 In order to address the transport-related issues facing the Borough and strike a good balance in improving accessibility to meet economic, social and environmental objectives, Policy T1 includes a combination of improvements. - Accessibility to Key Sites: given the focus of development and regeneration in the Borough's key towns, where accessibility by foot, cycle and public transport is greatest, priority needs to be given to improving links to key out of town sites by sustainable modes.
-Sustainable travel should be actively promoted through travel planning at the key employment sites at the Westlakes Science and Technology Park and Sellafield. - 6.2.4 Land for Transport Priorities: Policy T1 establishes the principle for safeguarding or allocating land to deliver the key transport priorities that have been identified for the Borough.
-Details of the land and boundaries will be set out in the Site Allocations document.
+- 6.2.2 In order to address the transport-related issues facing the Borough and strike a good balance in improving accessibility to meet economic, social and environmental objectives, Policy T1 includes a combination of improvements. - 6.2.3 Accessibility to Key Sites: given the focus of development and regeneration in the Borough's key towns, where accessibility by foot, cycle and public transport is greatest, priority needs to be given to improving links to key out of town sites by sustainable modes.
+Sustainable travel should be actively promoted through travel planning at the key employment sites at the Westlakes Science and Technology Park and Sellafield.